Here is a guide to introduce you to our treatment center and therapy programs and help you know what to expect before you arrive.

 Knowing what to expect can help you arrive feeling ready and prepared to begin your session.

 You’ll receive a few emails from us.
-One of those will welcome you to Nobu, our virtual behavioral health application where you can create your account, login and see your upcoming scheduled appointments and message your clinician directly.
+One of those will welcome you to Nobu, our virtual behavioral health application.
 A second email allows you to complete your electronic consent forms for treatment and finally, you should receive a confirmation email for your upcoming appointment(s).

 Even if you’ve scheduled an in-person appointment, Nobu can be used to communicate with your clinician.
 If you scheduled a virtual or nursing appointment, those will take place directly within the application, so make sure you complete registration and have downloaded Nobu on your preferred device or can login on your desktop device.